aeyobd/dwarfs/thesis/introduction.md

 Dwarf galaxies have often puzzled astronomers and our understanding of the universe.
 While we now generally understand how dwarf galaxies fit into the universe, this was not always the case.
 The first discovered dwarf galaxies in 1938[^lmc_discovery], Sculptor and Fornax, heralds an era of discovery and investigation into these astronomical system. @shapley1938 present Sculptor and Fornax as a new type of *stellar system* resembling the Magellanic clouds and globular clusters, but do not attempt to speculate on the exact nature.
 The first direct hints that these systems are galaxies originates from early spectroscopic work deriving the first velocity dispersions [e.g., @aaronson1983, @gallagher+wyse1994, @mateo1994, @pryor1994, @pryor1996, @gerhard1994, and @olszewski1998.].
 Based on the physical size and velocity dispersions, the mass to light ratios of these dwarf galaxies is far larger than expected for star clusters without dark matter.
 In general, these objects have reached a consensus that they have high velocity dispersion, old spheroidal stellar populations, and low stellar masses.

-Dwarf galaxies span a large range of size and morphology. @fig:galaxy_images displays several images of dwarf galaxies.
-The largest in the local group but not always considered a dwarf galaxy, the Large Magellanic Cloud (LMC), to classical systems Sculptor and Ursa Minor dwarf spheroidal, to an ultra-faint dwarf galaxy, Boötes V. Large LMC-like dwarf galaxies exhibit complex structure such as a bar, young blue stars, and irregular shapes.
+Dwarf galaxies span a large range of size and morphology. @fig:galaxy_images displays images of dwarf galaxies of several classes.
+The largest in the local group but not always considered a dwarf galaxy, the dwarf Irregular Large Magellanic Cloud (LMC), to classical systems Sculptor and Ursa Minor dwarf spheroidal, to an ultra-faint dwarf galaxy, Boötes V. Large LMC-like dwarf galaxies exhibit complex structure such as a bar, young blue stars, and irregular shapes.
 On the other hand, the classical and faint dwarf galaxies are composed mostly of old, faint, and red stars.
 These galaxies are typically classified as dwarf spheroidals (dSph) (although we typically omit the dSph designation and refer to these galaxies by their constellation alone).

 Since the discovery of dwarf galaxies around the Milky Way, observational work has attempted to measure and refine their basic properties [e.g. @mateo1998].
 While the Milky Way's satellites are close (by extragalactic standards), their low numbers of stars and large apparent sizes present challenges for observational work.
 In particular, the properties of the faintest dwarf galaxy systems and especially *ambiguous* systems remains a pressing challenge as a unique probe into the nature of the early universe and dark matter.